evantobin1/raspberry-pi-rhythm-tracker/README.md

 Once the Raspberry Pi boots with the custom OS:
 - The Rhythm Tracker should start automatically.
 - Access the web interface at: `http://raspberrypi.local:5000`
-- Verify the service is running: `systemctl status beat-visualizer`
+- Verify the service is running: `systemctl status rythym-tracker`
-- Restart the service if needed: `sudo systemctl restart beat-visualizer`
+- Restart the service if needed: `sudo systemctl restart rythym-tracker`